Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Preliminaries

-The Flow Matching objective minimizes the mean squared error between the neural vector field and the conditional velocity:
+The FM objective minimizes the mean squared error between the neural vector field and the velocity target:

 where $t \sim p(t)$ is a probability distribution over $[0, 1]$.
-While each conditional path $t \mapsto X_t$ is linear, the learned marginal vector field $v_\theta$ generally induces curved trajectories because it aggregates multiple, potentially conflicting velocities $\Delta$ at each spacetime point $(x, t)$.
+While each conditional path $t \mapsto X_t$ is linear, the learned marginal vector field generally induces curved trajectories because it aggregates multiple, potentially conflicting velocities $\Delta$ at the same spacetime point $(x,t)$.